Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Stability of the filter using the discrete Lyapunov Approach

 where $m>0$ is a scalar same as before.
 Further, \eqref{eq:34} can be written in terms of angular velocity estimation error, $\omega_i := \Omega^m_i - \hat{\Omega}_i$ as follows:

 In the absence of measurement errors, we have $\Tilde{U}_i^m = R_i\T E_i$.
 Therefore we can we can write \eqref{eq:17} in terms of state estimation error $Q_i = R_i\hat{R}\T_i$ as

-The weights $W_i$'s are chosen such that $K_i$ is always positive definite with distinct eigenvalues according to \Cref{lemma:1}.
+The weights $W_i$'s are chosen such that $K_i$ is always positive definite with distinct eigenvalues according to lemma \ref{lemma:1}.

-\begin{theorem} Consider the time-interval $[t_0,T]$.
-A multi-rate measurement model for rigid body attitude determination with angular velocity available after each time interval $h>0$ denoted as, $\Omega^m_0,\Omega^m_1,\dots,\Omega^m_N$ and inertial vector measurements in the body-fixed frame being available after time interval $nh, n \in \mathbb{N}$ denoted as, $U^m_0,U^m_n,U^m_{2n},\ldots$.
-Further, let the propagated inertial vector denoted by, $\Tilde{U}^m_i$ be modeled by \eqref{eq:15}.
-Then the estimation scheme in \Cref{prop} with the following value of the dissipation torque:
+\begin{theorem} Consider the time-interval $[t_0,T]$. { Consider the multi-rate measurement models from Section \ref{sec:3} such that we have values $\Omega^m_i$ and $\Tilde{U}^m_i$ for all the discrete-time instants $t_i, \; i \in \{0,1,\ldots,N\}$ in the time interval $[t_0, T]$.} Then the estimation scheme in Proposition \ref{prop} with the following value of the dissipation torque:

 leads to the estimation scheme